DrewImm/StatelessCMS/README.md

 # StatelessCMS
-Headless content management system
+Object-oriented PHP building-blocks for websites and webapps.

 ## Introduction
-StatelessCMS is a headless PHP framework designed for creating database-driven PHP applications.
+StatelessCMS is a headless PHP framework designed for creating database-driven PHP applications, "headless" meaning there is no existing front-end.
+StatelessCMS isn't an app or a CMS itself - it just gives you the building blocks to create one yourself.

 ## Installation
 ### Minimum Requirements